OpenInternet/saferjourno/content/chapters/chapter-1.en.md

 - Journalists face a wide-range of digital risks.
 This is because of the nature of their work and because they are often publishing information that others do not want made public.
 - Adversaries will target a journalist in a number of ways and for a number of reasons.
 Some common threats include;
-  - Account hacking
-  - In order to obtain information contained in accounts or to take over the account in order to post information that could discredit the journalist.
+  - Taking over accounts to obtain information saved therein or in order to post information that could discredit the journalist.
   - Seizing devices or infecting them with spyware
   - To obtain information contained on those devices, including documents, access to accounts, intercept communications
   - Monitoring their internet activity